HouzuoGuo/laitos/doc/Daemon: mail server.md

 short moment, check the inbox on any of `ForwardTo` address (e.g. `howard@gmail.com`), the test mail should arrive at all of the `ForwardTo` addresses.

-To try the toolbox command processor, send a test mail with any subject, and write down toolbox command in the mail body.
+To try the toolbox command processor, send a mail with any subject, and write down toolbox command in the mail body.
 Send it out, wait a short moment, and check the sender's inbox for command response.

 Don't forget to put password PIN in front of the toolbox command!